CCRAN November 14

 Dr. Joseph C Del Paggio, Medical Oncologist and Chief of the Department of Oncology, Thunder Bay Regional Health Sciences Centre - Regional Cancer Centre

 Dr. Joseph C. Del Paggio is a Medical Oncologist and Chief of the Department of Oncology at the Thunder Bay Regional Health Sciences Centre - Regional Cancer Centre.
 He completed his medical degree at University of Ottawa, and subsequent Internal Medicine and Medical Oncology training at Queen’s University and University of Toronto, respectively.
 He holds an Associate Professorship at Northern Ontario School of Medicine (NOSM) University, and serves as the Co-Chair for the Committee to Support Student Professionalism for the undergraduate curriculum.
 He continues to collaborate on research projects and peer-reviewed publications that focus on cost and benefit in cancer care.
 His primary treatment focus is on patients with gastrointestinal, genitourinary, head and neck, and central nervous system malignancies.
-His oncological care also extends to the Civil Aviation Medicine Branch of the Directorate General of Civil Aviation in Transport Canada, where he serves as an Aviation Medical Officer.

 photo